The History of Toll Collection on the NYS Thruway

 MOVING FORWARD

-In the 2018 State of the State Address, it was announced that cashless tolling would be implemented on the Thruway system-wide by the end of 2020.
+The 2018 State of the State address announced that cashless tolling would be implemented on the Thruway system-wide by the end of 2020.

 In March, cashless tolling is operational at the Grand Island Bridges in Western New York, ending cash collection at toll booths.